astronomersiva/mockgen/README.md

 **Will landscape mode be supported?**

-Yes, once support rotating images is available in [merge-images](https://github.com/lukechilds/merge-images).
+Yes, once support for rotating images is available in [merge-images](https://github.com/lukechilds/merge-images).
 I have started working on it.

 **Why is Facebook Devices not bundled with mockgen?**